PQC Migration Strategy: Why Post-Quantum Exposes Your Operational PKI Failure

 )

-# Algorithm, CA vendor, routing = policy decisions, not code What protocol abstraction enables:
+// Algorithm, CA vendor, routing = policy decisions, not application code

 - Algorithm is policy: Change routing config, not application code